For the voluntary, skill and physical section, students spend at least one hour a week for either 3 or 6 months completing theses sections.

 - Learning a variety of different arts and crafts.

-Activities that our girls have selected in the past for the physical section include learning or developing skills in:
+Activities that our students have selected in the past for the physical section include learning or developing skills in:

 - A wide range of martial arts

-We have an amazing participation level, with all places offered being taken every year and in the past 3 years, over 100 girls have taken the Bronze Award.
+We have an amazing participation level, with all places offered being taken every year and in the past 3 years, over 100 students have taken the Bronze Award.